ankaAR/bestiario5e/_creatures/conjurer.md

 armor_class: "12 (15 with mage armor)"
 ---

-***Spellcasting.*** The conjurer is a 9th-level spellcaster.
+***Lanzamiento de conjuros.*** The conjurer is a 9th-level spellcaster.
 Its spellcasting ability is intelligence (spell save DC 14, +6 to hit with spell attacks).
 The conjurer has the following wizard spells prepared:

 Cantrips (at will): acid splash, mage hand, poison spray, prestidigitation